 8. SUMMER STOCKPILING

-Barthe says they do a lot of summer stockpiling -- mostly of Bahiagrass, Bermudagrass, smutgrass, Broom-sedge and weeds.
+Barthe said they do a lot of summer stockpiling -- mostly of Bahiagrass, Bermudagrass, smutgrass, Broom-sedge and weeds.

 When feeding stockpiled forage, they portion out a 300-foot-wide paddock and give cows around 6 feet a day with no back fence.